Read time :

 Weighted models emphasize key moments.
 W-shaped typically allocates 30% to first touch, 30% to lead creation, 30% to opportunity creation, with 10% spread across middle interactions.
 For B2B content measurement, weighted models often perform best because they account for distinct journey phases.

-W-shaped attribution works particularly well for content analytics because it credits the content that created awareness, converted a visitor into a lead, and influenced opportunity creation.
-This maps directly to the content funnel stages that most teams already think in terms of.
+W-shaped attribution works particularly well for content analytics because it credits the content that created awareness, the content that converted a visitor into a lead, and the content that influenced opportunity creation.
+This maps directly to the content funnel stages most teams already think in.
 CRM-native platforms like Heeet let you configure these weightings directly inside Salesforce or HubSpot and adjust them as your understanding matures.

 Data-driven attribution

 Machine learning determines credit distribution based on actual conversion patterns.
 Requires significant data volume to produce accurate models.
-Promising but not practical for smaller teams.
+Promising but not practical for smaller teams looking to get a multi-touch model in place, especially if you’re not dealing with hundreds of leads coming in every month.
+The critical need here is the data.

 How to measure content performance data across the buyer journey